-Taking Guider as an example, here’s a step by step process of how mentoring software works:
+Naturally we'll be taking Guider as an example, so here’s a step by step guide to how mentoring software works:

-The mentors make a profile first, submitting their experience, skills, and areas they believe they could support somebody with.
+The mentors make their profiles first, submitting their experience, skills, interests, and areas they believe they could support somebody with.

-This process, that can take HR and L&D teams weeks of planning and manual matching, can be done in a matter of minutes.
+This process, that can take HR and L&D teams weeks of planning and spreadsheets when done manually, can be done in a matter of minutes with a mentoring software.

-Rather than pairing mentors and mentees together automatically, Guider highlights the top suggestions of mentor to a mentee based on the AI matching.
-They can browse their profiles, skills and experience, and choose the one they would most like to mentor them.
+Importantly, Guider does not automatically assign the mentees a mentor, but gives them top suggestions and allows them to choose.
+They can browse their profiles, skills and experience, and reach out to the one they would most like to mentor them.

 The mentee can then send a quick email straight from the platform requesting their mentorship.